bull-ache/jsCodeReviewWeek1/README.md

 # _GitHub API Code Review_

-#### _First JavaScript Code Review for Epicodus PHP, 3.18.2016_
+#### _First Code Review for Epicodus's JS Class - 3.18.2016_

 ### By _**Blake Scott**_

 ## Description

-_This web app is designed to allow a user to enter a github username and see a returned list of repository names and descriptions of those repos.
+This web app is designed to allow a user to enter a github username and see a returned list of repository names and descriptions of those repos.
 A user can also enter a username in a separate search field to return a profile with specific information associated with that username.

 ## Setup/Installation Requirements

 ### Setup of databases

-1. _Fork and clone this repository from_[gitHub] https://github.com/blakerscott/jsCodeReviewWeek1.git.
+1. Fork and clone this repository from https://github.com/blakerscott/jsCodeReviewWeek1.git.
-2. _Navigate to the root directory of the project and run the following commands:
+2. Navigate to the root directory of the project and run the following commands:

     npm init
     npm install